Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 Snæfellsjökull National Park is situated on the western point of the Snæfellsness peninsula and is home to the most famous volcano in Iceland, Snæfellsjökull – the crowning jewel of the park itself.

-In addition to the volcano, you can see other stunning spots in the park, like Djúpalónssandur beach, Saxhóll volcano crater, Lóndrangar (the two massive lava formations), Sönghellir (the singing cave), and Rauðfeldargjá (the hidden waterfall), among others.
+In addition to the volcano, you can see other stunning spots in the park, like Djúpalónssandur beach, Saxhóll volcano crater, Lóndrangar (two massive lava formations), Sönghellir (the singing cave), and Rauðfeldargjá (the hidden waterfall), among others.

 Due to its proximity to Reykjavik (approx. 2 hours drive each way), it is one of the most visited parks in Iceland.
 You can drive around the park and Kirkjufell in a day.